Quantium/gettingInShape/README.md

 In this repository I practice something I like to call *katas*, which is not something I created, The coding dojo methodology is widely known around the programming community and as with Tai-Chi, I'll do this alone.
 I'm not interested in competing with anyone, I'm just competing with myself.

 When I haven't mastered an excersise, algorithm or datastructure yet, I let only the explanation, I erase the code every time I practiced it to force myself to figure out again how to solve it until it feels natural for me.
+Once I return to this repo, generally some months later, if I got the excercise without effort, then I commit the changes to the repo.

+Even though Copilot and Cursor ignore all the katas files, I am indeed using ai for some tasks, like documentation, integration (like post-commit) and some configurations, like devcontainers and stuff.
+It saves me some time, AI coders are like very junior developers who can search on stackoverflow very quickly; my piece of advice: use it just for simply tasks, bolierplates, and build out of the box applications.
+Don't use it for complex projects.

 About the file organization.
 I am writing these lines in an attempt to put a little order to this repository, so, if you review the commit history you'll find that the file structure is very messy or nonexistent.
 But I hope to fix this soon, so in the later versions you'll find more order.